k2view-academy/K2View-Academy/updates/product_update_20210531.md

 ### The TDM 7.1 Official Release

 We have just released TDM 7.1 based on Fabric 6.5.
-Some of the major enhancements of this release are list below:
+Some of the major enhancements of this release are listed below:

 1. Integrate  TDM with Fabric Web Framework: